-Each council has produced a Conservation Area Character Appraisal and will make guidance available on its website.
+The Council has produced a Conservation Area Character Appraisal and will make guidance available on its website.

-- 4.4 A number of cast-iron conservation area signage roundels are attached to lampposts in the area.
-To provide greater clarity over the boundaries of the conservation areas, these signs should potentially be installed at the various entry points and renovated/replaced where appropriate. - 4.5 Heritage interpretation panels have been located within the conservation areas.
-If appropriate, additional panels should be installed making the history
+- 4.4 A number of cast-iron conservation area signage plates are attached to lampposts throughout the area.
+To provide greater clarity over the boundaries of the Conservation Area, these signs should be installed at the various entry points. - 4.5 Heritage interpretation panels have been located within the Conservation Area.
+If appropriate, additional panels should be installed making the history of the areas more legible.
+New technology may also present opportunities for improving the accessibility of information regarding Conservation Areas.

-- of the areas more legible.
-New technology may also present opportunities for improving the accessibility of information regarding conservation areas. - 4.6 Local heritage groups may arrange events to promote the heritage of the areas, including walking tours, seminars, and expert talks.
+4.6 Local heritage groups may arrange events to promote the heritage of the areas, including walking tours, seminars, and expert talks.
 Such work should be supported, such as through additional publicity.

-Raising the profile of the conservation areas
+Raising the profile of the conservation area

-Each council will look to raise the profile of conservation area by potentially installing new street signs, working with local community groups and exploring the potential of media/technology.
+The Council will look to raise the profile of the Conservation Area by installing new street signs, working with local community groups and exploring the potential of media/technology.